alderon07/godoit/documentation/CONTRIBUTING.md

 - Release notes
 - Project README

-Thank you for contributing to godo! 🎉
+Thank you for contributing to godoit! 🎉